 The deadline for nominations is usually 1 September for the awarding of the Prize in the following year.
 The deadline will be announced on this website, on Twitter @brain_prize and in leading scientific journals.

 Anyone can nominate and nominations are submitted online via the Lundbeck Foundation’s application and nomination system.
 A nomination must include the nominee’s full name and field of research as well as the justification for the nomination based on a selected list of the nominee’s publications.
+If several researchers have contributed significantly to the achievement, more than one individual may be nominated.
+The Lundbeck Foundation encourages diversity in nominees.

 Self-nomination is not accepted.